pablocarderam/opqua/README.md

 from opqua.model import Model
 ```

-You can find a detail account of everything `Model` does in the
+You can find a detailed account of everything `Model` does in the
 [Model attributes](#model-attributes) and
 [Model class methods list](#model-class-methods-list) sections.